 Eligibility and fees

 To be eligible to receive services at the Student Health and Counseling Center, you must be a current student taking at least six credit hours and pay the Student Health and Counseling Center fee.
+To add the fee to your student account, fill out the Additional Fees Form on Bursar's Office website under student forms.

 Note: The Student Health and Counseling Center fee is not insurance and does not provide any type of insurance coverage.